 I keep a running document on my laptop that I add to whenever I get an idea for a line of dialogue or a certain scene I want to include in future volumes.
 That way when I get to that point in the story I can go back to my idea and work it in if it's still applicable.

-w of events and scenes comes first.
+So a basic flow of events and scenes comes first.
 This isn’t a detailed dialogue heavy list, it's literally a list of "this happens, then this happens, then this happens."
 It's basically to give me an idea of what I have to work with and how much I have to fit into my allotted pages for the volume.
 That way if there's too many scenes to fit into the given page limit I can start trimming back unnecessary scenes now instead of later when a lot more work has been put into them.

 Step Two- Scripting and Thumbnailing